lislon/java-drill-multithread-row-level/README.md

 Classes in `ru.lislon.draft.*` were made for an attempt to compare perfomance between full-featured RowBlockerImpl with their simpler variations.

-Benchmark classes are draft and requires a lot of additional research.
+Benchmark classes are still in draft state and requires a lot of additional research from my side.